 These symptoms may be the result of primary bone cancer or of other, less serious causes.
-A person with any of these symptoms should see a doctor right away.
+A person with any of these symptoms should see a healthcare provider right away.

 Q: What does primary bone cancer staging mean?

 A: Once cancer is diagnosed with a biopsy (removal of a piece of tumor to be looked at under a microscope), it needs to be staged.
 Staging is the process of testing that's used to learn a cancer's grade and how widespread it is.
-Doctors use X-rays, computed tomography (CT) scans, and magnetic resonance imaging (MRI) scans to help determine the stage of primary bone cancer.
-It is important to know the stage so that the doctor can decide what kind of treatment is best for you.
-The stage at diagnosis helps to determine prognosis as well.
+Healthcare providers use X-rays, computed tomography (CT) scans, magnetic resonance imaging (MRI) scans, and other tests to help determine the stage of primary bone cancer.
+It is important to know the stage so that the healthcare provider can determine your best treatment choices.
+The stage at diagnosis helps to determine prognosis (outlook) as well.